Alaçatı: Architecture

-Typically, enclosed cumba balconies are painted by lilac or pale blue colours.

 Alaçatı has stone houses with coloured windows and narrow streets with pavements.
 The centre of Alaçatı has houses from the Ottoman period; the ones that belonged to Ottoman Greeks are distinct, by having an additional enclosed balcony area, alcove window or cumba in Turkish.
 Typically, enclosed cumba balconies are painted by lilac or pale blue colors.
 The town was declared as a historical site in 2005; the buildings are well protected.
 The newly built houses refer to the past architectural principles of the Ottoman houses of the agora of Alaçatı.

 Culture

 The experiences of novelist Mehmet Culum during his travels in the region inspired him to write Alaçatili, his second novel.
 The very centre of Alaçatı is famous for viticulture and winemaking as wine factories spread throughout the region of Çeşme but recently the town has picked fame with its developing tourism, boutique hotels and especially with windsurfing.